h434ni/loggy-run/README.md

 python installed

 ## installation
-just download the run.py file
+just download the run.py file into the current working directory
 ## usage
 `python3 run.py [any type of command with args]`
 ### examples